almet/markdown-doc/articles/dependency-injection.md

 Aliases:
 	A service wich is an alias for another one.
 Just the name is different.
-It allow us to manage our dependencies in the time.
+It allows us to manage our dependencies in the time.
 "For now, it's an alias, but maybe, one day,(haha) it'll be another type of service".

 Inherited services:
-	Rather than repeating ourselves times and times, we can use inheritance in our service definition.
+	Rather than repeating ourselves multiple times, we can use inheritance in our service definition.
 It's just like inheritance in
-	programming: all methods and service you redefine or you add inside this service will override the inherited service ones.
+	programming: all methods and services you redefine or add inside this service will override the inherited services.

 #### Methods

 Each services contains Methods.

-Methods are used to inject some parameters in our services, or defines some ressources wich had to be called at the construction time.
-In the Alice's exemple, one method is setIcecream.
+Methods are used to inject some parameters in our services, or define some ressources wich have to be called at the construction time.
+In the Alice exemple, one method is setIcecream.

 A method is composed by: